Estimated reading time: 16 minutes

 Another method is to cover the cooked beet with a paper towel and rub it, and the beet peeling will fall off.

-Once you have all of the beets peeled, let them cool for a few minutes while you tidy up the beet peels.
+Once you have all the beets peeled, let them cool for a few minutes while you tidy up the beet peels.

 Ways To Cut Beets For Pickling

-Get out a cutting board, a sharp knife, and a large bowl and slice your beets however thick you want them to be.
+Get out a cutting board, a sharp knife, and a large bowl, and slice your beets however thick you want them to be.

 Slice the beets around 1/2 inch thick, sometimes more or less, depending on the shape and size of the beet.